mmkke/GMRI/README.md

 $R^2 = 1 - \frac{{\sum_{i=1}^n (y_i - \hat{y}_i)^2}}{{\sum_{i=1}^n (y_i - \bar{y})^2}} = \frac{\text{Explained Sum of Squares}}{\text{Total Sum of Squares}} = 0.518$

-This summary demonstates that the Oridnary Least Square regression model explains about 52% of the total variance in the domestic Pollock value.
-The Adjustred R-squared value indicates that some of our variables are not contributing to the overall score, since R-squared tends to increase with more features.
+This summary demonstrates that the Ordinary Least Square regression model explains about 52% of the total variance in the domestic Pollock Price.
+The Adjusted R-squared value indicates that some of our variables are not contributing to the overall score, since R-squared tends to increase with more features.

 F-statistic and Prob (F-statistic):

-The F-statistic compares the regression model obtained to the null hypothesis (that domestic pollock prices are independent of the features) where the coeffecients of all variables are zero.
+The F-statistic compares the regression model obtained to the null hypothesis (that Domestic Pollock Prices are independent of the features) where the coefficients of all variables are zero.
 The probability of the F-statistic gives the probability that the null hypothesis is true, given the the F-statistic.
-In this case, it is quite low indicating that the regression model is likely producing a signifigant result and will be a useful approach to pursue.
+In this case, it is quite low indicating that the regression model is likely producing a significant result and will be a useful approach to pursue.

 Coefficients: